marmelab/react-admin/packages/ra-data-fakerest/README.md

 { meta: { embed: ['author', 'comments'] } }
 ```

-You can leverage this feature in the page components to avoid multiple requests to the data provider:
+You can leverage this feature in page components to avoid multiple requests to the data provider:

 ```jsx
 const PostList = () => (